 I love Amass as much for the surroundings and interior design as for the food.
 Located all the way out at Refshaleøen, it’s an escape from Copenhagen city.
-Matt Orlando has built an urban oasis in the backyard of an old shipyard building, where he grows his own flowers, herbs, berries and vegetables.
+Matt Orlando has built an urban oasis in the backyard of an old shipyard building, where he grows his own flowers, herbs, berries, and vegetables.
 Go here for lunch to enjoy the garden in daylight like we did.
-Or book a dinner table if you want to experience the cosy atmosphere of post-dinner coffee by a bonfire.
+Or book a dinner table if you want to experience the cozy atmosphere of post-dinner coffee by a bonfire.

 Inderhavnsbroen Connects Amass to the City

 Afterall, Amass is not that far away anymore.
 The new Inderhavnsbroen that connects Nyhavn with Christianshavn shortens the journey from about 20 down to 7 minutes on a bike from Kongens Nytorv.
-In addition, this route is a lot less trafficy than Knippelsbro and almost free of cars.
+In addition, this route is a lot less traffic-y than Knippelsbro and almost free of cars.
 If you’re lucky you might be able to drop by Amass for the excellent AFC – Amass Fried Chicken – which can be enjoyed for lunch either in the bar inside or garden outside.
 Be sure to check if it’s available on the current day, though.

 Matt Orlando’s Philosophy

 Ever since Orlando left his position as head chef at Noma he has worked on his “green project.”
 The philosophy is a holistic approach to food with a strong focus on the environment.
 His main tools are the on-site garden, the strict priority of local and organic ingredients, as well as minimizing ingredient waste.
 Leftover bread is soaked in vinegar and made into crisps.
 Instead of throwing away the coffee ground they incorporate it into flatbreads and cakes.
-For more on this topic you should check out the TV program that my good friend Maj-Britt from Spiselandslaget has made for Matkanalen.
+For more on this topic, you should check out the TV program that my good friend Maj-Britt from Spiselandslaget has made for Matkanalen.
 The first episode of “Den Grønne Gren” is set at Amass.

 The Famous Fermented Potato Bread

 It’s been a while since I ate this meal at Amass, but it doesn’t really matter since they change the menu so often anyway, depending on available produce.
 Luckily, the famous fermented potato bread always appears on the table at every visit.
-It’s also an example of how Amass thinks different than many other high-end restaurants in Copenhagen who do more classic sourdough bread.
-This potato bread is reason alone to visit the restaurant!
+It’s also an example of how Amass thinks differently than many other high-end restaurants in Copenhagen who do more classic sourdough bread.
+This potato bread is a reason alone to visit the restaurant!

 The Style of Food at Amass

 Other creations were pure flavor explosions, like the dehydrated and rehydrated beets “toffee” or the carrots that had gone through the same process.
 Not to forget the sauce of reduced carrot juice and browned butter that came with it.
-It’s still a nominee for best dish of the year in my book.
+It’s still a nominee for the best dish of the year in my book.

 Icelandic Lamb and Ancient Nordic Herbs

 The Icelandic lamb was another highlight.
 It actually tasted strongly of angelica – the ancient Nordic herb.
-Matt Orlando came out to present the dish at our table himself, and told the story of the eccentric old lady that they get the produce from:
+Matt Orlando came out to present the dish at our table himself, and told the story of the eccentric old lady that they get their produce from:

 – She lives in a house without electricity, because she is afraid of the radiation.